Adega do Vulcão

 It was on a quest to rediscover and make the most of the untapped potential of the Azores’ volcanic terroir – and little-known winemaking history – that Florentine couple Gianni Mancassola and Cinzia Caiazzo started the project in partnership with friend, and renowned Italian winemaker, Alberto Antonini.

-Cinzia and Gianni’s fascination with the Azores happened by chance, in 2008, while on holidays on the islands.
+Cinzia and Gianni’s fascination with the Azores happened by chance, in 2008, while on holiday on the islands.
 They would soon decide this was to be their new home, one to nurture new desires and projects in tandem with the local, extreme, landscape.
 One of such projects is Adega do Vulcão.

 The winery’s inception involved a mission to stitch together over a hundred tiny plots of land spread across the volcanic ash bed left behind when Vulcão do Capelinhos erupted in 1957-58 on the Faial island.
 The patchwork of plots, abandoned by its multiple previous owners, was thoroughly recovered, replanted and is now producing wines that have gained wide recognition from critics and sommeliers worldwide.
 The land where the ash from the eruptions was deposited 64 years ago is characterised by a unique mineral composition, excellent drainage and balanced microclimate.